crueter/passmanpp/README.md

 # passman++
-An extremely simple and minimal yet just as secure and powerful command-line password manager.
-Super easy to use, with some GUI implementation for even easier accessing of files.
+An extremely simple and minimal yet just as secure and powerful command-line and GUI password manager.
+Super easy to use, with a lot of GUI implementation for even easier use.

 This uses a format even simpler than the application itself, the `.pdpp` format.
 More information in #pdpp format.

 # Building
-After `git clone`ing:
+After downloading the source zip or tar.gz and extracting (DO NOT GIT CLONE!
+THE MAIN BRANCH MAY BE UNSTABLE!):
 ```bash
 $ cd src
 $ qmake passman.pro